Recent from talks

 After Magazine split in 1981 Devoto spent two years putting together a solo album with former Magazine keyboard player Dave Formula.
 Jerky Versions of the Dream reached No. 57 in the UK Albums Chart in August 1983, and was reissued in 2007 by Virgin/EMI, featuring several tracks of bonus material.

 A collaboration on three songs with Bernard Szajner on the Brute Reason LP was released on Island Records in 1983.
-This was followed by a rendering of Big Star's "Holocaust" for the loose collective This Mortal Coil.
-The album It'll End in Tears contained contributions from many of the 4AD label's best artists, Devoto's presence being somewhat atypical.
+This was followed by Devoto's vocal being featured on a version of Big Star's "Holocaust" for the loose collective This Mortal Coil on their 1984 album It'll End in Tears.
+Devoto was one of the few This Mortal Coil contributors who was not signed to 4AD record label.